This post includes everything about kettlebell training for cyclists. Enjoy.

 The deadlift works every muscle in the body and should be at the core of any strength program.
 For cycling, it'll build up the glutes and hamstrings to fix poor posture created by long hours in the saddle.

 These five exercises will set you well on your way to a stronger performance on the bike.
-You can certainly add in extra exercises, but these five are a great place to start kettlebell training for cyclists.
+You can certainly add in extra exercises, but these five are a great place to start.

 Regarding programming, start with completing three sets of each exercise with 8-10 repetitions, three times a week.
 For lots of great program variations along with body weight exercises that'll take your cycling to the next level click here.